chef/automate/components/docs-chef-io/content/automate/ha_deploy.md

 Follow these steps to install **Chef Automate** utility on the fresh server.

 - Open **Command Prompt** and navigate to your preferred location.
-- Type the `curl` command, `curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip` and press **Enter**.
+- Type the `curl` and `gunzip` commands together, `curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip | gunzip - > chef-automate && chmod +x chef-automate | cp -f chef-automate /usr/bin/chef-automate` and press **Enter**.
 The command downloads the Chef Automate utility installer in .zip format.
-- Type the `gunzip` command, `gunzip - > chef-automate && chmod +x chef-automate` and press **Enter**.
+- Type the  command,  and press **Enter**.
 The command installs the utility and provides the execute permission to the Chef Automate file.

   The installation of the Chef Automate utility completes and a confirmation message displays on your terminal as shown in the below screen.